- European Higher Education Area - EHEA

 Eligibility requirements for foreign agencies: EQAR registration; the agency is selected by the Ministry of Higher Education and Research.

-Conditions for the agencies’ work (e.g. criteria to be used): The agency has to follow the accreditation criteria set out in the Regulation of the Grand Duchy of Luxembourg
+Conditions for the agencies’ work (e.g. criteria to be used): The agency has to follow the accreditation criteria set out in the legal framework of the Grand Duchy of Luxembourg.

 Recognition of reviews carried out by foreign agencies: The final decision is taken by the Ministry based on the result of the accreditation procedure.

 European Approach for Quality Assurance of Joint Programmes

 In Luxembourg the European Approach is available to higher education institutions under certain conditions.

 - The European Approach is available to the University of Luxembourg.
-Due to its “self-accrediting” status the University of Luxembourg can employ the European Approach for their programmes.
+Due to its “self-accrediting” status the University of Luxembourg can employ the European Approach for its programmes.

 - Other Luxembourg higher education institutions that require external programme accreditation cannot use the European Approach.